1. What qualifications are required?

 Step 2 (optional): If helpful, have supervision in applying DDP principles to your practice

 For some people, it might be helpful to have supervision of your practice before requesting an initial review of a recording of your work to start the practicum.

 This supervision could be provided in a peer-supervision group, in group supervision or individual supervision from a Consultant or Practitioner in DDP, or someone experienced in applying DDP principles to their work.

 Step 3: When you feel ready, ask a DDP Consultant to be your Primary Consultant for the practicum

-- DDP Consultants are listed on this website.
+DDP Consultants are listed on the Find a Practitioner pages.
 Please check the fees required with individual Consultants.

 Step 4: Ask your Primary Consultant to review a recording of your work

 Send, or show, a video recording of one session of your practice to your Primary DDP Consultant for an initial review of your practice.
 The aim of this is to see if you are ready to start the practicum.
 Your Consultant will be assessing the extent to which you demonstrate a basic knowledge of the core principles of DDP and show skills in applying some of the core components.
 She or he will send you a written review and complete the DDP Rating Scale and give you a copy.
 The DDP Rating Scale